 The Aztecs, who were the indigenous people of Mexico, believed that marigolds had special powers and used them for medicinal purposes.
 They also used the flowers to decorate their homes and altars during religious ceremonies.
 When the Spanish arrived in Mexico in the 16th century, they brought with them the Catholic religion, which eventually merged with the indigenous beliefs to create the unique blend of traditions that we see today.

 One of the most significant cultural events in which marigolds play a prominent role is the Día de los Muertos, or the Day of the Dead.
 This festival, which takes place on November 1st and 2nd, is a time when families come together to honor their deceased loved ones.
 Marigolds are used to create elaborate altars, which are decorated with photos of the deceased, candles, and other offerings.
-The bright colors and strong fragrance of the marigolds are believed to help guide the spirits of the departed back to the earthly realm.
+The bright colors and strong fragrances of the marigolds are believed to help guide the spirits of the departed back to the earthly realm.

 Traditional Uses